globalsmile/Customer-Risk-Analysis/README.md

 - `churn` which has `23 columns and 7043 rows` of observation

-The tabulation below shows the `Customer Retention` table with its column names and their description:
+The tabulation below shows the `churn` table with its column names and their description:
 | Column Name | Description |
 | ----------- | ----------- |
 | customerID |   Represents the unique number of the customer in the dataset|